Push-Pull: Fighting pests while improving nutrition

 Context: fighting pests and strengthening the soil

-By planting Desmodium between rows of maize, millet and vegetables, pests are repelled (“pushed”) and at the same time attracted (“pulled”) by Napier grass or Brachiaria planted around the fields.
+By planting Desmodium between rows of maize, kale and vegetables, pests are repelled (“pushed”) and at the same time attracted (“pulled”) by Napier grass or Brachiaria planted around the fields.
 Napier grass, Brachiaria and Desmodium are all healthy supplemental feed for livestock and help retain moisture in the soil – and they help increase soil fertility: all three contribute to depositing more carbon in the soil (due in part to their large root masses), but they are also useful for sustaining soil structure and living organisms.
 In addition, Desmodium fixes atmospheric nitrogen and pumps it into the ground, which has a positive effect on the soil’s nitrogen balance (very important for maize and millet).

 Through this innovative approach, small farmers can control pests, reduce the soil from drying out and improve soil fertility naturally.